szelingtan/tp/docs/UserGuide.md

 ### Adding last visit record to a patient : `lastVisit`

-Adds last visit record to an existing patient in the address book.
+Adds last visit record to an existing patient in the patient contact book.

 Format: `lastVisit INDEX v/LAST_VISIT`